mgibbs1259/mary-gibbs-dev/content/blog/spring/index.md

 ---
 title: spring
 date: "2023-07-26"
 description: "spring is my latest personal project.
-It leverages the capabilities of Ring cameras and Rachio sprinklers to orchestrate a harmonious collaboration between surveillance and irrigation systems.
+It leverages the capabilities of Ring cameras and Rachio sprinklers to orchestrate a hilarious collaboration between surveillance and irrigation systems.
 I'll discuss spring in further detail in this blog post."
 ---

 # Inspiration